Employment laws in Puerto Rico: A guide

+This Caribbean island is an unincorporated part of the United States, meaning there are some local differences to be aware of compared to the rest of the country.
 In this article, we delve into the significance of understanding employment laws in Puerto Rico to establish a successful and compliant business presence in the region.
 Biz Latin Hub can help you with market entry and company formation in Puerto Rico among many other things.
-As specialists in Latin America and the Caribbean, we have 18 dedicated local offices across the region.

 Does Puerto Rico follow US labor laws?

-Employment laws in Puerto Rico are governed by both U.S. labor regulations and Puerto Rico’s Constitution.
+Employment laws in Puerto Rico are governed by both U.S. labor regulations and Puerto Rico’s constitution.
 This legal framework upholds employees’ entitlement to select their profession, secure a fair minimum wage, maintain a standard workday within eight hours, and obtain additional remuneration for tasks surpassing this limit.

 What is the PTO law in Puerto Rico?